 Forensic collections come in many sizes and complexity.
 You may need an opposing party’s cell phone collected in your conference room at a deposition.
 Or, you may need laptops, cell phones, USB flash drives, net file shares, and email accounts preserved for a dozen custodians.
 And they are located at your best client’s corporate headquarters across the state.
 Which best practices will ensure the collection is legally defensible, cost-effective, and completed before your e-discovery window closes?

 The plan is the thing for successful forensic collections.
 Perhaps you agree?
-So we like to team collaboratively with you and your clients, including the IT folks.
+So our digital forensic experts like to team collaboratively with you and your clients, including the IT folks.
 We ask them to review our first and final drafts of the forensic collection plan.
 Their input on the plan is essential and usually removes costly surprises.

 After planning, the next best practice to ensure effective, legally defensible forensic collections is resourcefulness.
 Our experienced, certified digital forensic experts are resourceful on-site and as effective as they are in the digital forensics lab.
 They must respond to thousands of digital devices including both legacy and the latest models to be collected.
 A skilled, on-site project manager and evidence technician rounds out the team.
 She keeps the collection organized, secure, and properly documented for admissibility in court.
 And the collection flows smoothly and cost-effectively until complete.